python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/050_pcdr_simple.md

 ## Expand the table to include at least four different frequency rows and
 ## add a time column using the datetime module.
 You will need to add the following import.
 ## For an extra challenge, do this using a for loop.
+## Be sure to tune/set your "receiver" to the targetted center frequency when appropriate.

 from datetime import datetime
 ## To get current time: